-You must have a 2.0 GPA overall to participate in a co-op.
+You must have a 2.0 GPA overall to participate in a co-op field experience.
 Students enter the process of securing a co-op in different ways.
-Some may find positions on their own and come to Career Services to process paperwork.
-Others may need more assistance in finding and applying for positions and may seek our help earlier.
+Some find positions on their own and come to Career Services to process paperwork.
+Others need more assistance in finding and applying for positions and may seek our help earlier.

-No matter how you secure a co-op, once you have accepted an offer, you must make contact with the Field Experience Office to process necessary paperwork.
+No matter how you secure a co-op, once you have accepted an offer, you must make contact with the Field Experience Office to learn how to process necessary placement details.

-While working in a co-op position, you will maintain a full time student status and you will be automatically reinstated to your academic program when you successfully complete the co-op.
+While working in a co-op position, you will maintain your full time student status and you will be automatically reinstated to your academic program when you successfully complete the co-op.
 However, if you resign or if the co-op employer terminates you for any reason, you may need to apply for re-admission to UMass Amherst.
-The Associate Director for Field Experience may waive this requirement due to special circumstances.

-- Register and explore co-op listings through eRecruiting and other Web sites.
-Go to Finding Internships and Co-ops for information on eRecruiting, as well as other tips for finding positions.
+- Register and explore co-op listings through UMass Amherst CareerConnect and other internship websites.
+Go to Finding Internships and Co-ops for help using CareerConnect, as well as other tips for finding positions.

-- Visit Career Services during Walk-in Hours (M-F, 12:00 p.m. - 4:00 p.m.) for help with your resume or cover letters.
-Bring a draft with you for the first visit, as well as information on any specific field experience opportunity you are pursuing.
+- Visit Career Services during Walk-in Hours (M-F, 1:00 – 4:00 p.m.) for help with your resume or cover letters.
+Bring a printed draft with you for the first visit, as well as information on any specific field experience opportunity you are pursuing.

-- Upload your resume to eRecruiting and other Web sites and begin applying to interesting co-ops.
-Check listings frequently as new positions are added weekly.
-Go to Applying for Internships and Co-ops for suggestions on this process.
+- Upload your resume to CareerConnect and other Web sites and begin applying to interesting internships.
+Check listings frequently as new positions are added daily.
+For help with this process, call Career Services at 413-545-2224.

-Please Note: If your co-op is during the semester, you must meet with a Field Experience staff member and obtain a Departmental Permission form from the Field Experience Office.
-Once the Departmental Permission form is received, Field Experience staff will put you on co-op status with UMass Amherst.
-For a summer co-op, departmental permission is not required.
+Please Note: If your co-op is during a fall or spring semester, you must submit both a Department Permission Form and a Placement Requirements Form (see Forms link at left).
+Once both forms are received, and your online co-op contract is approved, Career Services will put you on co-op status with UMass Amherst.
+For a summer co-op, neither of these form is required.

 Other Important Steps

-After you accept a semester long co-op and check in with the Field Experience Office, you may also need to check with the following campus offices:
+After you accept a semester long co-op position and check in with the Field Experience Office, you may also need to check in with the following campus offices:

 213 Whitmore Administration Building